St333fan/DOPE/README.md

 ## render templates or copy them into the correct folder, my adapt docker-compose or dockerfile
 xhost local:docker
 docker-compose -f docker_compose/cnos.yml up
+# if run in new window for testing
+docker exec -it docker_compose-cnos-1 bash
 ```

 ### FoundationPose